 However, when incorrectly used, color can muddle your communication or dilute your brand.
-When the same shade of blue means “Eastern region” in one chart and “service interruptions” in another, viewers need to work harder to read the dashboard, or they might simply misinterpret the data.
-And when that blue is the same generic blue that’s in every chart, that’s a lost chance for creating connection.
+When the same shade of blue means “Eastern region” in one chart and “service interruptions” in another, viewers need to work harder to read a chart or dashboard, or they might simply misinterpret the data.

-Given the important role that color plays in communicating effectively with data, we want Observable Plot’s default categorical colors to create rich displays of data.
+Given the important role that color plays in communicating effectively through data visualizations, we designed Observable Plot’s default categorical colors to create rich, easily-interpretable displays of data.
 The Observable 10 palette helps speed creation of effective, rich data displays by offering a breadth of colors.
 It’s the new default scheme for categorical color in Observable Plot, our open-source JavaScript library for exploratory data visualization.

 Previously, Plot used Tableau 10 as the default categorical palette.
-Tableau 10 is beautiful and effective, but we wanted to lead with a contemporary color scheme that matched the creative spirit of our open source, expressive framework.
-The new Observable 10 palette accomplishes this goal and better expresses our brand.
+While Tableau 10 is effective, we wanted to lead with a contemporary color scheme that matched the creative spirit of our open source, expressive framework.
+The new Observable 10 color palette accomplishes this goal and better expresses our brand.
+In the post below, we discuss how we designed an effective default color palette for data visualizations for Observable Plot, and showcase how these steps apply to identifying a unique color scheme for your organization.

-Offers as many colors as possible to support the creation of rich, multidimensional data displays.
+1. Offers as many colors as possible to support the creation of rich, multidimensional data visualizations.
 One chart might not need ten colors, but dashboards and other collections will.

-Works on both light and dark backgrounds.
-As an exploratory and expressive platform, Observable’s default colors should work regardless of your vibe.
+6. Works on both light and dark backgrounds.
+As an exploratory and expressive data visualization platform, Observable’s default colors should work regardless of your vibe.

 As with any creative endeavor, the path to the Observable 10 was one of iteration.
 There was also more than a little trial and error!